developer-zebra/developer-zebra-site/src/emdk-for-android/7-2/tutorial/tutScanAndPairAPI/index.md

 	![img](../../images/ScanAndPairTutorialImages/always_scan_check_box_listener.jpg)

 7. You can still see one error.
-So lets add `registerForButtonEvents` method to get rid of this error. `registerForButtonEvents` method contains onClick listener method calls of both "Pair" and "Unpair" buttons.
+So lets add `registerForButtonEvents` method to get rid of this error. `registerForButtonEvents` method contains `onClicklistener` method calls of both "Pair" and "Unpair" buttons.

 		:::java
 		// Method that calls onClick listener methods for Pair and Unpair buttons.